Honduras | Emiliana Montoya - Washed Bourbon

 Looking to the future, Emiliana’s goals are to provide her children and grandchildren with better opportunities, to plant improved coffee varieties, and to continue producing specialty coffee each year.
 Her greatest dreams are to continue selling her coffee internationally, to one day meet the people that buy her coffee in other countries and to travel.
 To her international buyers, Emiliana would like to express her gratitude.
 She wants them to know that her family works hard to ensure their coffee is of the highest quality.
 She hopes that one day she can visit them, and perhaps even see the cafés where her coffee is enjoyed.” - Semilla

-We Taste: Black Cherry, Fig, Milk Chocolate
+We Taste: Dried Cherry, Fig, Blackberry, Black Tea

 Country: Honduras